pospi/jschema.binding/README.md

 About
 -----
 JSchema.Binding is a lightweight framework for managing complex, data-driven UIs.
-It allows for binding UI callbacks to data *models* (or classes) and *records* (or instances), and for manipulating those records' data.
-In a nutshell, it basically serves to keep your UI fresh, synchronised and responsive.
+It allows for binding UI callbacks to data *Models* (or classes) and *Records* (or instances), and for manipulating those records' data.
+It also provides JSON schema validation over record data using [JSV](https://github.com/garycourt/JSV) internally to check changes in real time.
+In a nutshell, it basically serves to keep your UI fresh, synchronised, valid and responsive.
 Everything else is up to you.

+If you already use JSON schema with your application, think of JSchema.Binding as adding state to your validation.<br />
+For simple data manipulation tasks or applications without the need for clientside data validation, Binding is a more than adequate event engine and data handling layer all on its own - just pass `false` insted of a schema when creating new Models.

 Binding performs no ajax operations and is not a full MVC framework, but could easily be used as a strong foundation to build one.
-If you are after something more heavyweight, try the excellent [http://backbonejs.org/](Backbone.js) (which indeed influences some of Binding's design).
+If you are after something more heavyweight, try the excellent [Backbone.js](http://backbonejs.org/) (which indeed influences some of Binding's design).

+Please note: you should clone this repository with `git clone --recursive`.

 Features
 --------